Make Your Own Halloween Apothecary Bottles - Free Printable Labels

 THE MATERIAL CONTAINED IN THIS ARTICLE IS PROVIDED FOR GENERAL INFORMATION PURPOSES ONLY AND DOES NOT CONSTITUTE PROFESSIONAL ADVICE.LANDMARK HOME WARRANTY DOES NOT PURPORT TO BE A SUBJECT MATTER EXPERT WITH REGARD TO THIS MATERIAL, AND YOU SHOULD CONDUCT YOUR OWN RESEARCH AND/OR SEEK THE ADVICE OF APPROPRIATELY QUALIFIED PROFESSIONALS WITH REGARD TO YOUR SPECIFIC CIRCUMSTANCES BEFORE YOU TAKE ACTION.
 LANDMARK HOME WARRANTY ASSUMES NO RESPONSIBILITY, AND SPECIFICALLY DISCLAIMS ALL LIABILITY, FOR YOUR USE OF ANY AND ALL INFORMATION CONTAINED HEREIN.

 Halloween is here, and that means it’s time for scary, spooky decorations.
-What better way to celebrate than making your own spooky apothecary bottles, especially when that means you can use old glass bottles you may have laying around, waiting to be recycled?
-We walk you through how to make these Halloween style potion bottles step-by-step.
+What better way to celebrate than making your own DIY decorations, especially when that means you can use old bottles you may have laying around, waiting to be recycled?
+We walk you through how to make these Halloween Apothecary Bottles step by step.
 Spice up your spice rack!
 Except, with how cute these turn out, you’ll want to display them on the mantle.
 We’ve even provided free, downloadable labels for you to print and use for this craft.

 Old candle bottles, mason jars, sauce or dressing bottles, or beverage bottles will work great!
 You’ll want different sizes and shapes to make the most fun looking bottles.
 Alternatively, if you don’t have much in the way of old glass bottles laying around for crafts, going to a second-hand or dollar store is a great way to get bottles of all shapes and sizes for cheap prices.
 You can find similar bottles at craft stores, but you will most likely pay more for them.